Simmons has developed a number of creative/educational workshops. Among them are …

 • Samples of posters, covers, etc.

 • Microsoft Word

 • Adobe Photoshop

 Simmons’ Long Associations

-For eight years Alex Simmons have lead workshops with other artist organizations including, Behind the Books and the Christopher Barron Live Life Foundation.
+Simmons has also lead workshops with other arts organizations including, Behind the Books and the Christopher Barron Live Life Foundation.

 Community School 21 in Brooklyn, teaching his Art of Making Comics Workshops to middle schoolers.

 The program is sponsored by Behind the Books which send authors into schools to works with young people in the areas of literacy appreciation and the creative arts.

 School 21 in Patterson, NJ.
 Simmons will bring his Art of Making workshop to over 80 students who will create, write and illustrate their own comic strip stories.